wietzesuijker/alertzarr/README.md

 1. **Load & normalise the alert** (`autopilot.alerts`).
 AOI polygons and hazard metadata are validated via Pydantic.
 2. **Publish a CloudEvents message** (`autopilot.events`) to RabbitMQ so other systems can react.
-3. **Discover up to two recent Sentinel-2 scenes** (`autopilot.catalog`) intersecting the AOI (Earth-Search API + EODC STAC search, configurable cloud-cover threshold).
+3. **Discover up to two recent Sentinel-2 scenes** (`autopilot.catalog`) intersecting the AOI using the EODC STAC API (one request returns thumbnails, metadata, and Sentinel-2 L2A Zarr v2 assets).
 4. **Convert the freshest EODC Zarr v2 scene to GeoZarr** (`autopilot.geozarr`) via `eopf-geozarr`, writing the multiscale store to MinIO.
-If no Zarr scene is available, a placeholder JSON artefact is produced so downstream steps still succeed.
+If no EODC Zarr scene is available, a placeholder JSON artefact is produced so downstream steps still succeed.
 5. **Generate a STAC Item** (`autopilot.stac`) that references the GeoZarr artefact and links to the source scenes.
 6. **Persist a run report** (`autopilot.reporting`) detailing timing, AOI size, and output URIs.